Keeper191/MDX/README.md

 ## Features

-- **Download Manga from Multiple Sources**: Supports MangaDex and other popular manga sites.
+- **Download Manga from Multiple Sources**: Supports MangaDex and other popular manga sites.(Currently Only MangaDex)
 - **User-Friendly Interface**: Simple and intuitive web interface.
 - **Customizable Download Folder**: Choose where you want your manga to be saved.
 - **Dockerized**: Easy to deploy and run anywhere with Docker.